 Related: The Power of Rhythms and Routines

 Increase gratitude by thinking of what your life would be like without them.
 In other words, consider the absence of the people, places, things, and events that you are most thankful for as a way to increase your feelings of gratitude toward them.
-Thinking about what life would be like in their absence helps make the heart grow fonder, and increases feelings of gratitude toward them.
+Reflecting on what life would be like in their absence helps the heart grow fonder and increases feelings of gratitude toward them.

 Related: Printable Thankful Tree with Gratitude Leaves

-Remind yourself of things that you are grateful for throughout the day, especially as you are experiencing them firsthand or immediately afterward.
-This will bring the habit of grateful thinking into your daily life and you will become habitually thankful.
+Remind yourself of what you are grateful for throughout the day, especially as you experience them firsthand or immediately afterward.
+This will help you cultivate the habit of grateful thinking in your daily life and assist you in becoming habitually thankful.

 Gratitude isn’t just a one-time magic trick.
-It’s more like a wonderful playlist that you keep on repeat.
-The more you hit the gratitude button throughout the day, the more you remind yourself of all the awesome little things that often get overlooked.
-Your brain starts to notice these good moments like a detective on the trail of happiness clues.
+It’s more like an excellent playlist that you keep on repeat.
+The more you press the gratitude button throughout the day, the more you remind yourself of all the small, yet extraordinary things that often go unnoticed.
+Your brain begins to notice these good moments like a detective on the trail of happiness.

 It’s like putting on gratitude-tinted glasses and seeing the world in a colorful, heartwarming way.
 And hey, who wouldn’t want to wear those glasses all day?

-Believe it or not, daily gratitude journal entries are not as effective as writing what we are grateful for less often. (source) So, use a gratitude journal prompt to create a new ‘meaningful’ gratitude journal entry at least a few times per week to help increase feelings of gratefulness.
+Believe it or not, daily gratitude journal entries can be less effective than writing what we are grateful for less often.
+Use a gratitude journal prompt to create a new ‘meaningful’ gratitude journal entry at least a few times per week to help increase feelings of gratefulness.

 Why?
 Writing down what we are grateful for daily can desensitize us to the things that matter in our lives, especially when it’s a quick list made every day without any feeling.
 With that said, if you would like to write in a gratitude journal daily.
-Use the helpful tips above to bring the emotion of gratitude into your heart, and it’s likely to be effective.
+Use the helpful tips above to cultivate the emotion of gratitude in your heart, making your daily entries more effective.

 Related: How to Create an Action Plan to Accomplish Goals